annabehling/multi_bowtie/README.md

 SolexaQA++ dynamictrim -h 30 *.fastq
 ```

-The quality-trimmed files have the extension `.fastq.trimmed`
+The quality-trimmed files have the extension `.fastq.trimmed`.

 Finally, to keep only reads whose length is greater than 50 bp, in the same directory run `auto_trim.py`:
 ```
 python3 auto_trim.py .